-- When the air remains over a homogenous area for a sufficiently longer time, it acquires the characteristics of the area.
-The homogenous regions can be the vast ocean surface or vast plains and plateaus. - The air with distinctive characteristics in terms of temperature and humidity is called an air mass.
-It is a large body of air having little horizontal variation in temperature and moisture. - Air masses form an integral part of the global planetary wind system.
-Therefore, they are associated with one or other wind belt. - They extend from surface to lower stratosphere and are across thousands of kilometres.
+- 2) The air with distinctive characteristics in terms of temperature and humidity is called an air mass.
+It is a large body of air having little horizontal variation in temperature and moisture. - 3) Air masses form an integral part of the global planetary wind system.
+Therefore, they are associated with one or other wind belt. - 4) They extend from surface to lower stratosphere and are across thousands of kilometres.